Skip to content

 The real value shows up at the Ultimate tier with GitLab Duo, where AI triage and automatic fix generation cut manual work significantly.
 Free tier users still get basic scanning and JSON reports, but miss the MR integration and vulnerability management features.

 For more customizable scanning outside GitLab, standalone tools like Semgrep or Snyk Code work with any CI/CD system.
+See our what is SAST guide for a broader overview of static analysis testing.

 Best for